 When a team needs to deal with an emergency or critical work that suspends other cards, and expedite process may be used.
 When an expedited card is on the board, the team may ignore WIP limits until the card work is complete.
 We recommend setting up an expedite agreement such that only one card may have this status at any time.

-In Rally, use card coloring to indicate an expedited request.
+In CA Agile Central, use card coloring to indicate an expedited request.
 Agree on a color beforehand, and do not use that color on other cards.

 Kanban only defines a few specific metrics.
 The purpose of this data is to aid the team in making decisions to optimize flow and to drive and measure improvement.